RyanBHuynh/RyanBHuynh.github.io/_posts/2021-3-14-Abstract-Data-Types.md

 Here's another example: a list ADT.
 What characteristics do we want a list ADT to have?
 Ideally, a list ADT could:
 * Store elements of one or more data types.
-* Write or modify elements at a specified position.
+* Write or modify elements at a particular position.
 * Read an element from a particular position.
 * Insert or remove elements.
 * Count the number of elements in the list.